FaeFox/EmployeeTimeTracker/README.md

 An employee time clock application created using Flask.

 **NOTICE**: This software is intended as a demonstration and is not suited for a production environment.
 Certain functionality, including important security features, is planned but has not yet been implemented.
+Unimplemented or unfinished features either will have limited functionality, or will not function.

 ## Features
 - User authentication and time tracking